ms/buildtogether.tech/src/git-team.md

 template: page
 ---

-<span i="version control!collaboration">Version control</span> really comes into
-its own when we are working with other people.
+[% i "version control!collaboration" %]Version control[% /i %] really comes into its own when we are working with other people.
 People can share work through a Git repository in one of two ways [% b Irving2021 %]:

-1. Everyone has read and write access to a <span i="version control!collaboration!using a shared repository">single shared repository</span>.
+1. Everyone has read and write access to a [% i "version control!using a shared repository" %]single shared repository[% /i %].

 2. Everyone can read from the project's main repository, but only a few people can commit changes to it.
 The project's other contributors <span